-For brevity, we present only the order of the matrix elements with respect to $\delta$, omitting their explicit expressions due to the complicated forms.
+For brevity, we present only the order of the matrix elements with respect to $\delta$, omitting their explicit expressions owing to their complicated forms; here $\mathcal O(\delta)_{2\times2}$ denotes a generic $2\times2$ matrix whose elements are all of order $\delta$.
 We note that the vanishing of the diagonal terms in this $4 \times 4$ matrix yields the dispersion relations for the unperturbed states ($\delta=0$), such as FP modes and waveguide modes.
-Assume that the $E_{\mathrm{e}y}$ component of the E-mode is odd; then the replacement can be performed as $c_{n}e^{ik_{zn}z} + d_{n}e^{-ik_{zn}z} \to c_{n}\sin(k_{zn}z)$.
-The impedance conditions for \textit{s}- and \textit{p}-waves, respectively, are:
+Assume that the $E_{\mathrm{e}y}$ component of the E-mode is odd; then, the replacement can be formulated as $c_{n}e^{ik_{zn}z} + d_{n}e^{-ik_{zn}z} \to c_{n}\sin(k_{zn}z)$.
+The impedance conditions for \textit{s}- and \textit{p}-waves are

-These expressions are special cases of equation~(\ref{eq:wgm-DtN}) for odd modes with wavevector $q - nG$.
-We note that resonant modes in a PhC slab can also be classified according to their mirror symmetry with respect to the $x$--$y$ plane~\cite{joan08}.
+These expressions are special cases of an equation~(\ref{eq:wgm-DtN}) for odd modes with wavevector $q - nG$.
+We note that the resonant modes in a PhC slab can also be classified according to their mirror symmetry with respect to the $x$-$y$ plane~\cite{joan08}.
 For TE-like modes, the electric field is predominantly parallel to the mirror plane, whereas for TM-like modes, it is primarily perpendicular.
-In the far field, TE-like and TM-like modes correspond to $s$- and $p$-polarized waves, respectively, provided that the coupling between them is weak.
+In the far field, TE-like and TM-like modes correspond to $s$- and $p$-polarised waves, respectively, provided that the coupling between them is weak.

-When a PhC slab with a nonzero perturbation ($\delta \neq 0$) is considered, the unperturbed waveguide mode undergoes a frequency correction: $\omega = \omega_{0} + \delta\omega$.
+When a PhC slab with a nonzero perturbation ($\delta \neq 0$) is considered, the unperturbed waveguide mode undergoes a frequency correction $\omega = \omega_{0} + \delta\omega$.
 For the $\mathrm{TM}_{0}^{-1}$ band, the correction to the matrix element $f_{p_{{-1}},p_{{-1}}}$ is given by $\delta\omega \, \partial_{\omega} f_{p_{{-1}},p_{{-1}}}$, evaluated at the unperturbed waveguide condition $f_{p_{{-1}},p_{{-1}}}(q-G, k_y, \omega_0) = 0$.
-It can be demonstrated from the $4\times4$ matrix structure that $\delta\omega$ exhibits a quadratic dependence on the perturbation strength, i.e., $\delta\omega \propto \delta^2$, where the proportionality constant is denoted by $C(q, k_y)$, similar to that in equation~(\ref{eq:C_q}).
+It can be demonstrated from the $4\times4$ matrix structure that $\delta\omega$ exhibits a quadratic dependence on the perturbation strength, i.e. $\delta\omega \propto \delta^2$, where the proportionality constant is denoted by $C(q, k_y)$, similar to that in equation~(\ref{eq:C_q}).
 Accordingly, we obtain